-In response to the Deepwater Horizon explosion and resulting oil spill in the Gulf of Mexico, the Obama Administration launched the most aggressive and comprehensive reforms to offshore oil and gas regulation and oversight in U.S. history.
+In response to the Deepwater Horizon explosion and resulting oil spill in the Gulf of Mexico, the most aggressive and comprehensive reforms to offshore oil and gas regulation and oversight in U.S. history were launched.
 The reforms, which strengthen requirements for everything from well design and workplace safety to corporate accountability, are helping ensure that the United States can safely and responsibly expand development of its energy resources.

-- The bureau implemented a new recusal policy for BOEM employees to deal with real and perceived conflicts of interest.
+- The Bureau implemented a recusal policy for employees to deal with real and perceived conflicts of interest.

 - Secretary Salazar and Director Bromwich launched a full review of the use of National Environmental Policy Act (NEPA), categorical exclusions, during which they are not being used to approve proposed deepwater drilling projects.

 - BOEM has placed a renewed emphasis on public input and scientific analysis which are critical to safe exploration and development of offshore resources.
 Public comment is solicited in our environmental review programs for both oil and gas and renewable energy proposals.
 Plans submitted by industry are subject to rigorous scientific review to ensure that environmental safeguards are the foundation of all offshore energy development.